Business asset valuation

 Asset valuation is the process of determining the current value of a company's assets, such as stocks, buildings, equipment, brands, goodwill, etc. This process often happens as part of a wider business valuation, or before you buy, sell or insure an asset.

 Asset-based valuation allows you to calculate a business's net worth by adding up the current value of its assets less the value of its liabilities.

 How to value business assets?

-The first step in asset valuation is to have a clear understanding of the different types of business assets that you own.
-Look at your resources and create an inventory detailing all your:
+The first step in asset valuation is to understand the different types of business assets that you own.
+Look at your resources and create an inventory of all your:

 - current assets